Martiño Rivas: Acting career

 Rivas began his career as a child actor in 1998 with the TVG series Mareas vivas (English: Live Tides), made in the Galician language.
 In 2005, he appeared in another Galician–language series, Maridos e mulleres (Husbands And Wives), also produced by TVG.

 Rivas came to wider media attention in 2006, when he landed the role of Moisés in the LaSexta series SMS, opposite Yon González, Amaia Salamanca, Mario Casas, and others.
 From 2007 to 2010, Rivas portrayed Marcos Novoa Pazos in the Antena 3 series El internado (The Boarding School), which brought him international popularity.

-In 2008, Rivas starred in José Luis Cuerda's film Los girasoles ciegos (The Blind Sunflowers) opposite Javier Cámara and Maribel Verdú, which earned him a nomination for the Goya Award for Best New Actor.
+Rivas made his feature film debut in José Luis Cuerda's The Blind Sunflowers (2008), opposite Javier Cámara and Maribel Verdú, which earned him a nomination for the Goya Award for Best New Actor.
 The following year, he appeared in the short film Universos (Universes) along with his El internado fellow Blanca Suárez.

 From 2010 to 2011, Rivas trained at the Royal Central School of Speech and Drama in London, graduating with a Masters in Classical Acting.
 In 2011, Rivas made his professional stage debut in Dracula, in which he portrayed Jonathan Harker.
 He also stars in the television series El don de Alba (Alba's Gift) on Telecinco.

 He has a major, continuing role in Las Chicas del Cable as Carlos Cifuentes; its first season premiered on Netflix in April 2017.
 Its fifth season is to premier in 2020.